envoyproxy/gateway/docs/latest/user/envoy-patch-policy.md

 kubectl rollout restart deployment envoy-gateway -n envoy-gateway-system
 ```

-#### Quickstart

-* Follow the steps from the [Quickstart](quickstart.md) guide to install Envoy Gateway and the example manifest.
-Before proceeding, you should be able to query the example backend using HTTP.

 ## Customize Response

 * Lets use EnvoyProxy's [Local Reply Modification][] feature to return a custom response back to the client when